ricardotassio/price-smart-api/README.md

  To our strategic approach to task delegation, milestone tracking, and the continuous delivery of project goals.
 By showcasing our project management framework, we emphasize the structured workflow and proactive problem-solving that ensures successful project outcomes.

 ### Task Assignments:
 1. Task Mapping
-Guideline: Ensure all work done has a task it can be mapped to.
+•	Guideline: Ensure all work done has a task it can be mapped to.
-Assigned Task: Review current project board to verify that each task correlates to a project deliverable.
+•	Assigned Task: Review current project board to verify that each task correlates to a project deliverable.
-Responsible:
+•	Responsible:
 2. Task Breakdown
-Guideline: Most tasks should be less than 4 hours of work.
+•	Guideline: Most tasks should be less than 4 hours of work.
 If longer, they should be broken down.
-Assigned Task: Audit larger tasks and split them into smaller, actionable units.
+•	Assigned Task: Audit larger tasks and split them into smaller, actionable units.
-Responsible:
+•	Responsible:
 3. Task Assignment for “In-Progress” and “Done”
-Guideline: Ensure all “in-progress” and “done” tasks are assigned, and most “to-do” tasks have an assignee.
+•	Guideline: Ensure all “in-progress” and “done” tasks are assigned, and most “to-do” tasks have an assignee.
-Assigned Task: Review and assign all unassigned tasks in the “In-Progress” and “Done” columns.
+•	Task: Review and assign all unassigned tasks in the “In-Progress” and “Done” columns.
 Responsible:
 4. Individual Task Ownership
-Guideline: Assign most tasks to a single individual rather than multiple team members.
+•	Guideline: Assign most tasks to a single individual rather than multiple team members.
-Assigned Task: Re-assign tasks with multiple assignees to one responsible individual while maintaining collaboration.
+•	Assigned Task: Re-assign tasks with multiple assignees to one responsible individual while maintaining collaboration.
-Responsible:
+•	Responsible:
 5. Swimlane Organization
-Guideline: Maintain at least three swimlanes: To Do, In Progress, and Done.
+•	Guideline: Maintain at least three swimlanes: To Do, In Progress, and Done.
-Assigned Task: Verify the existence of swimlanes and ensure tasks are allocated correctly.
+•	Assigned Task: Verify the existence of swimlanes and ensure tasks are allocated correctly.
-Responsible:
+•	Responsible:

 ### Task 2.Git Repository team